On cycles in monotone grid classes of permutations: Grid class structure

 For any $m\times n$ gridding matrix $M$, the \emph{doubling} of $M$, denoted $M^{\times 2}$, is the $2m\times 2n$ matrix obtained from $M$ using the substitution rules

-Note that each row of $M$ gives rise to two rows of $M^{\times 2}$, and the number of non-zero entries in each of these three rows is the same.
+Note that each row of $M$ gives rise to two rows of $M^{\times 2}$, and the number of non-zero entries in each of the two rows of $M^{\times 2}$ is the same as the number in the corresponding row of $M$.
 A similar comment applies to the columns of $M$ and $M^{\times 2}$.

 For example, if $M= $ and $N= $, then